teaching-js/js-primer/README.md

----
-title: Prime your javascript
-description: Three key lessons and a bunch of resources to help you become a better programmer.
+Three key lessons and a bunch of resources to help you become a better programmer.
----

 * [Labs](labs)
 * [Content](content)